cloudxabide/tech-notes/AKS/azure_cni_overlay.md

-# What is Azure CNI Overlay
+# What is Azure CNI Overlay?

 ## Brief
 With Azure CNI Overlay, the cluster nodes are deployed into an Azure Virtual Network (VNet) subnet.